Palakjain-23/Interview_Preparation/Opps/Readme.txt

 4-> Inheritance
-    It is the capacity of a class to derive methods and members from another class 4-1-> Single Inheritance
+    It is the capacity of a class to derive methods and members from another class

+    Example : Think of it as a child inheriting genetic traits and skills from their parents.
+    4-1-> Single Inheritance
     4.2-> Multiple Inheritance
     4.3-> Multilevel Inheritance